 Caryn discovered her passion for socially-conscious comedy (and later honed her skills), in her home town of Chicago.
-She’s performed at Snubfest, Chicago Sketchfest, Gilda’s Laugh Fest, Zanie’s and Jokes and Notes; co-hosted several long running comedy shows, most notably Midnight Parade, the weekly late-night talk show at Chicago’s Second City (for which she also wrote and produced), toured with socially conscious sketch and improv groups such as Laughtivism and Salsation, and created video sketches for her (30,000+ views) and three other YouTube channels.
-Additionally, she has created content for Late Night Jimmy Fallopian Tubes (an all-female late night talk show which originated at UCB) and co-hosted a weekly radio show with Lady Rerun (daughter of cultural icon “Rerun” Fred Berry – “What’s Happening!!”).
-On the road as a comic, she featured for Helen Hong and ultimately headlined the Foundation Room at Chicago’s House of Blues combining traditional stand up with her original characters.
+She’s performed at Snubfest, Chicago Sketchfest, The World Famous Comedy Store, Zanie’s and Jokes and Notes; co-hosted several long running comedy shows, most notably Midnight Parade, the weekly late-night talk show at Chicago’s Second City (for which she also wrote and produced), and toured with socially conscious sketch and improv groups such as Laughtivism and Salsation.

 Before comedy, Caryn earned degrees in Psychology (B.S.), Exercise Science (B.S.) and Kinesiology (M.S., University of Michigan), became a successful personal trainer, nationally-qualified bodybuilder (!) and moved to Los Angeles to become a chiropractor.
-However, once she realized her natural ability to crack jokes was way more fulfilling than cracking joints, she quickly switched gears and began studying and performing at The Second City, The Groundlings and improv Olympic.
+However, once she realized her knack for cracking jokes was way more fulfilling than cracking joints, she quickly switched gears and began studying and performing at The Second City, The Groundlings and improv Olympic.